souravkumar-dgz/souravkumar-dgz/README.md

 Welcome to my little corner of GitHub!

-I'm a Data Analytics Engineer who enjoys turning messy data into something that actually makes sense.
+I'm a Data Analytics Learner who enjoys turning messy data into something that actually makes sense.
 I like exploring data, building dashboards, writing queries, and figuring out the why behind the numbers.

 Here, you'll find: